 Beyond their preventative powers, though, toe separators can also mitigate the foot and toe pain that may result from regular walking or running, and may also help slow the progression of common toe conditions.
 “People with hammertoes, bunions, and neuromas will all benefit from toe separators,” says Dr. Splichal.
 While some severe cases of these conditions could require more intense treatment, she still suggests that her patients with rigid hammertoes or severe bunions incorporate toe separators into their daily routines.
 “Bringing even a little mobility and alignment of the forefoot is beneficial,” she adds.

-Particularly in the case of bunions, recent research backs her up: A small 2018 study of 56 women with moderate bunions published in the Journal of the American Podiatric Medical Association found that a combination treatment of toe separators with foot mobilization exercises resulted in a significant reduction in bunion severity at the mark of one year of use.
+Particularly in the case of bunions, recent research backs Dr. Splichal up: A 2021 meta-analysis1 found a combination treatment of toe separators, exercise, night splints, and dry needling was the best choice for reducing bunions.
+In addition, a small 2018 study of 56 women with moderate bunions published in the Journal of the American Podiatric Medical Association also found pairing toe separators with foot mobilization exercises resulted in a significant reduction in bunion severity at the mark of one year of use.

 Dr. Splichal has found that the results from toe separators tend to be more pronounced in her patients who wear them more regularly.
 But as is true with any stretching, it’s best to start slow at first, wearing the toe separators for a few minutes each night, then increasing the length of time as you get used to them.
 “Typically, I find patients can only wear them for so long, so I advise people to listen to their bodies and take them off whenever they become irritating,” says Dr. Splichal.
 Below, we’ve rounded up a few of our favorite toe separators to get you started.

 The best, podiatrist-recommended toe separators to try for foot or toe pain: